uramoon/uramoon.github.io/_members/shmoon.md

 ---

+I’m a Assistant Professor at the Kwangwoon University from September 2020.
-I studied computer science as an undergraduate and graduate student at Seoul National University.
-After completing my doctoral coursework, I worked as a research associate at Optus Investments, where I developed financial products and managed equity funds.
+Before, I have been a research associate at Optus Investments, where I developed financial products and managed equity funds.

+## Short Bio

+I got my PhD from Department of Computer Science and Engineering at Seoul National University, under the supervision of Prof. Byung-Ro Moon.
+My doctoral dissertation focuses on machine learning techniques for short-range meteorological forecasts.
 Since September 2020, I have served as an assistant professor in the School of Software at Kwangwoon University.